This week we look back on the dedication of the Titanic Memorial in Washington D.C. on June 9, 1913.

 Not everyone was in favor of the Titanic Memorial.
 Feminists argued that “Women and Children First” was a disguised form of paternalistic oppression.
 They even criticized the women of the Titanic for accepting preferential treatment.
 The Memorial apparently remained offensive to Feminists, and in 1973 it was removed from its prominent place and put in storage.
 In 1979 it was moved to an obscure location overlooking the Potomac River.

 Today the Feminist agenda is at its ascendency, and they are well on the way to eliminating special preferences for women and children.
-Institutions which are designed to protect children are being forced to put them at risk to sexual predators in the name of equality, and 50 million have been killed in furtherance of the Feminist abortion agenda.
+Institutions which are designed to protect children are being forced to put them at risk to sexual predators in the name of equality, and almost 60 million have been killed in furtherance of the Feminist abortion agenda.
 Women, especially single mothers, are increasingly left to fend for themselves and now, thanks to the Feminists, women can be sent into front lines of military conflicts.
+They are even thinking of subjecting women to the draft.
 The old belief of chivalry and sacrifice is ridiculed, and then the Feminists are surprised as young men thrown into close contact with young women in the military behave badly.
 And the abandonment and abuse of women and children by men encouraged to have no sense of honor is increasing every day, with tragic results.

 We need to pray that there will be a revival of chivalry and sacrifice in our men.
 The Biblical role of men, to love their families even to the point of sacrificing themselves like Christ (Eph.
 5:25) and the men of the Titanic, must be restored.